 Dear Bookworms, we are delighted that so many of you contribute to #BookWormSat every Saturday.
-Reading all your literary tweets, what your favourites are, and discovering new novels, poems and plays to read is absolutely wonderful.
+Reading your literary posts, and discovering new novels, poems and plays to read is absolutely wonderful.

 Themes